tari-project/rfcs/src/RFC-0120_Consensus.md

 ## Description

-Blockchain consensus is a set of rules that a majority of nodes agree on that determines the state of the blockchain.
+Blockchain consensus is a set of rules that a majority of nodes agree on, which determines the state of the blockchain.

 This RFC details the consensus rules for the Tari network.

 ### Blocks
 [Blocks]: #blocks "Block consensus"